Bballplayer33/its_a_hardback_life_book_club/README.md

 ## Instructions

-To see admin functionality, log in with the following user information:
+To see admin functionality, contact one of the creators.
-- user email: admin@hotmail.com
-- password: password

 Otherwise, create a basic user account with our signup page.